-- 1. These Rules and Regulations (R&R) apply to the education, exams and examination for the Master in Forensic Psychology study of the Faculty of Psychology and Neuroscience. - 2.
+- 1. These Rules and Regulations (R&R) apply to the education, exams and examination for the Research Master's study programme in Cognitive and Clinical Neuroscience of the Faculty of Psychology and Neuroscience. - 2.
 The R&R apply to all students who are registered for the study programme. - 3.
 Contrary to what is stated in 1 and 2 of this article, the regulations as mentioned in the Education and Examination Regulations (EER) that applied to a student at the start of the study programme, will be applicable to that student. - 4.
 The R&R are each year adjusted and enacted by the Board of Examiners.